If you want to listen to the audio version of THE GUIDE ON HOW TO PITCH TO JOURNALISTS, press play here.

 There are three important things to bear in mind here:

 This can sound time-consuming, but it needn’t be when you apply the correct process and the right tools.
-Our guides on how to find journalists’ contact details and how to build relationships with journalists provides step-by-step instructions on how to do this effectively.
+Our guides on how to find journalists’ contact details and how to build relationships with journalists provide step-by-step instructions on how to do this effectively.

-Free Resource Download – Journalist Contact Database
+Free Resource Download – Pitching to Journalists Toolkit

 Now comes the actual outreach.
 This is where you need to condense your great idea into a short and concise pitch email, that will grab the attention of reporters and demonstrate its value to them.
 So, how to contact the press and write an effective pitch?

-This is what you need to keep in mind:
+These are the steps that you need to keep in mind:

 Before you type the first word, be sure of what it is you’re offering to a journalist and the type of press coverage you’re trying to win.
 Your pitch needs to clearly explain what you’re offering, why this is of value to the journalist and the type of media coverage you’re seeking.
 If you’re not certain on this, your email pitch is going to lack coherence and purpose.